 A Windows 10 installation USB drive is an essential tool for computer support.
-It can be used to boot and repair a broken Windows installation or install a fresh version of Windows on a new computer.
-Follow our simple step by step guide to creating a bootable USB drive from official Microsoft sources easily.
+It can boot and repair a broken Windows installation or install a fresh version of Windows on a new computer.
+Follow our simple step-by-step guide to create a bootable USB drive from official Microsoft sources quickly.